MATH 001: Introductory Algebra

 **NOTE** You also need to complete at least or 80% of the ALEKS topics to pass the course.
 You need at least a “C” grade to be allowed to advance to the next course in your sequence.

 * For each Quiz, although it will be taken online, you need to turn-in a paper/pencil copy of the questions with your work and answers at the end of the class period during which each Quiz is taken.
 At the completion of the Quiz, you will receive your score.
-If you do not pass a Quiz, do not turn in your work.
+If you do not pass a Quiz or plan to retake it, do not turn in your work.
 Study from it - - you are allowed one chance to re-take each quiz.

 **REMINDER** These quizzes, even the re-takes, must be taken in the classroom!

-One page of notes may be used.
-A calculator is allowed for all in-class assessments EXCEPT for Quiz #1.
+A calculator is allowed for all in-class assessments EXCEPT for Quiz #1 .

-(4) ALEKS Modules Completed: On the last two days of class you will take a final assessment, triggered by me.
+(3) ALEKS Modules Completed: On the last two days of class you will take a final assessment, triggered by me.
 The percentage you score on that assessment is the number of points you receive, based out of 100.
 This assessment must be completed in the classroom.
 If you do not finish in one class period, you MUST NOT log on to ALEKS again until you return the next day for class, at which time you can complete your assessment.
 You must leave record with me as to which problem you were on when you leave, and if you are not on that same problem when you return, you must take the assessment again in the Learning Center.
+You can use your handwritten notes.
+DO NOT use the text.

-(5) Midterm and Final: The Mid-Term and Final will be a traditional hard-copy test.
+(4) Midterm and Final: The Mid-Term and Final will be a traditional hard-copy test.
 It will not be an online assessment.
 Some of you may not be on schedule for the assessments, and this will no doubt affect your performance and, in turn, your Mid-Term and final course grade.
 The lesson learned here is that part of success in a course is learning the material within a designated amount of time.
+You will be allowed one instructor-provided note card for notes to use with each test.

 ALEKS Time: ALEKS keeps track of how much time you have put in as well as how much progress you have made.
-It is your responsibility to keep track of how much time you are spending with ALEKS.
+It is almost impossible to pass the class if you do not spend additional time outside of class on ALEKS.
 It is suggested that you spend an additional 2 to3 hours outside of class for each hour in class.
 This commitment will help ensure successful progress through ALEKS.
+I will be keeping track of your hours spent on ALEKS, and I will contact you if it appears you are not putting in enough time outside of class.
+Your total number of hours on ALEKS will become a factor if your grade falls on a border between two grading categories.

 Schedule: Your starting point and rate of progress are based on your initial assessment and learning rate.
 Because ALEKS allows students to work at their individual pace, students will be at a variety of places in the material throughout the semester.
 Still, in order to pass the course and move into the subsequent course you will need to demonstrate sufficient knowledge of the material within the semester’s time constraints.